 5. Ruffwear Flagline Lightweight Reflective Harness

-This harness offers a minimalist, lightweight design that lets your dog move freely during runs or hikes.
-The padded handle and belly panel make it easier to assist your dog over obstacles or into vehicles.
-With three leash attachment points, it adapts to different training or running situations, and six adjustment points help achieve a snug fit.
+This harness offers a soft, lightweight feel that lets your dog move naturally on runs or hikes.
+The padded handle and belly panel provide extra support for helping your dog over obstacles or into a vehicle.
+With three leash attachment points and six adjustment settings, it adapts well to different running or training needs.
 Reflective trim adds visibility for early morning or evening outings.

 What We Like: